Originally published August 26, 2008

 The tracks that stick out the most to me are “Nine in the Afternoon (Radio Mix),” “Mad as Rabbits,” and “She’s a Handsome Woman.”

 I think the problem with Panic is that they blew up before they knew what hit them.
 They didn’t have a chance to make shitty demos that would’ve circled the Internet for months before their album dropped.
 They didn’t have a couple of years of touring crap clubs under their collective belt.
-They don’t know what it’s like to have to work to get an audience to like you.
+So they don’t know what it’s like to have to work to get an audience to like you.

 From the first show they ever played (at the Alley in Las Vegas, RIP), their “fans” knew the words to their songs, thanks to the Internet.
 Straightaway from “I Write Sins Not Tragedies,” they were rock stars.